h4ckyou/h4ckyou.github.io/posts/programming/Leetcode/TwoSum/solution.md

 target = 11
 ```

-First we'll iterate through the values in the nums taking it's complement and keeping the progress in a dictionary defined as this: `{integer: index}`
+First we'll iterate through the values in the nums array taking it's complement and keeping the progress in a dictionary defined as this: `{integer: index}`

 ```
 11 - 9 = 2